From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 Photo of the taco ride courtesy of Wabash Trace Trail.

 The fun begins after the trail dries out in April or May and continues through the end of October.
 Riders typically meet at the Iowa West Foundation Trailhead Park between 4 and 6 and depart the steakhouse between 7:30 and 9.
-Most riders have headlights attached to their bicycles for the return ride at night – a helmet is strongly encouraged.
+Most riders have headlights attached to their bicycles for the return ride at night, and a helmet is strongly encouraged.

 The destination for most riders is Tobey Jack’s in Mineola, Iowa.

-The ride attracts hundreds and sometimes upwards of a thousand people during the peak season with a mixture of beginners and experienced riders.
+The ride attracts hundreds and sometimes upward of a thousand people during the peak season, with a mixture of beginners and experienced riders.
 Along with being one of the oldest continuous weekly rides in the country, it’s been credited with bringing awareness to the trail and economic activity to the small towns along the route.

 Tacos at Tobey Jack’s.